masneyb/weather-station/README.md

 battery and PowerBoost 1000.
 This ADC communicates with the Raspberry Pi using the SPI bus.

-The wind vane supports reporting 16 different positions by using a series of different size resistors and reed switches to indicate the position of the wind vane.
+The wind vane supports reporting 16 different positions of the wind vane by using a series of different size resistors and reed switches.
 The wind vane is connected to the ADC and the voltage indicates the direction.
 For example, according to the [datasheet](https://www.argentdata.com/files/80422_datasheet.pdf), 0 degrees (N) is 3.84V; 45 degrees (NE) is 2.25V; and 90 degrees (E) is 0.45V.
-I had an issue with getting accurate readings between 270 degrees and 337.5 degrees.
-The issue was my reference ADC voltage was set to 5V instead of 5.1V.
+I had an issue with getting accurate readings from the wind vane between 270 and 337.5 degrees that was caused by having my reference ADC voltage in software set to 5V instead of 5.1V.
 Adding the argument `--adc_millivolts 5100` to the yadl binary fixed the issue.

 The anemometer is hooked up to a GPIO pin on the Pi.
 According to the [datasheet](https://www.argentdata.com/files/80422_datasheet.pdf), one click